How to File Louisiana Articles of Incorporation

 Signature

 Finally, the signature of the directors and shareholders are required on the form.
-You can have more than one share and director.
-All your initial directors must submit their official signature while filing the corporation in Louisiana.
+You can have more than one share and be a director.
+All your initial directors must submit their official signatures while filing the corporation in Louisiana.
 Get their signatures to file the Articles of Incorporation.

 Step 2: Submit the Articles of Incorporation in Louisiana

 Once you are done filling up the form, now it is time for you to submit it.
-The form can be submitted in four ways, online, by mail, fax, and in person.
+The form can be submitted in four ways: online, by mail, by fax, or in person.
 Checking with a legal professional or a formation service while filing your corporation is recommended.
 It is sensitive, and one mistake can stop the entire filing process immediately.

 • Online filing: Get the online form from Secretary of State, fill it up, and submit.
 Don’t refresh the page during the process.
 It will erase everything.